Windos/BurntToast/README.md

 - [v0.7.0](https://github.com/Windos/BurntToast/releases/download/v0.6.3/BurntToast.zip)

   - You can now specify images on the network via UNC paths.
 Fix for #56

   - We're now properly supporting bindable text, and removing the curly braces more gracefully.

+  - Get a list of all toasts you''ve sent, which have not been dismissed by the user, using `Get-BTHistory`.

 - [v0.6.3](https://github.com/Windos/BurntToast/releases/download/v0.6.3/BurntToast.zip)